urbit/developers.urbit.org/content/reference/glossary/roller.md

 +++
 title = "Roller"

 [extra]
 category = "azimuth"

+[glossaryEntry.roller]
+name = "roller"
+symbol = ""
+usage = "azimuth"
+desc = "A service that batches L2 transactions and submits them to Azimuth on the Ethereum blockchain"

 +++

 A **roller** is a service that can be run on a [ship](/reference/glossary/ship)